entrypoint-lv/DataTableQueryBuilder/README.md

 The full documentation is available here - https://entrypointdev.github.io/DataTableQueryBuilder/

-## Demo & Samples
+## Demo and samples

-A [live demo](https://codesandbox.io/s/datatablesnet-with-datatablequerybuilder-hgpg2) of using [datatables.net](https://datatables.net) with DataTableQueryBuilder.
+A [live demo](https://codesandbox.io/s/datatablesnet-with-datatablequerybuilder-hgpg2) of using [DataTables](https://datatables.net) with DataTableQueryBuilder.

 A [live demo](https://codesandbox.io/s/vue-good-table-with-datatablequerybuilder-cynse) of using [vue-good-table](https://xaksis.github.io/vue-good-table/) with DataTableQueryBuilder.